petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 the new project owner will not need to reinvent the wheel in terms of project structure and tooling.
-Even if it's just one day per study saved, imagine how that compounds over time.
+Even if it's just one day per study saved, imagine how that compounds over space and time.
-I've heard quite a few stories of grad students being handed code from their departed predecessors with no instructions on how to run it, no version history, no test suite, etc., and apparently that's common enough to make a PhD Comic about it:
+I'm sure you've either encountered or heard stories of grad students being handed code from their departed predecessors with no instructions on how to run it, no version history, no test suite, etc.
+Apparently that's common enough to make a PhD Comic about it:

 ![PhD comics 1689](/images/cr/phd-comics-1689.png)